dpcat237/timer-web/README.md

 # timer-web

-> An UI for the Timer app
+> An UI for the Timer app.
+An example of simple Vue.js app

 ## Build setup